poanetwork/poa-popa/README.md

     uint64 public total_confirmed;
 ```

 * contract has `owner` which is the account that sent the transaction to deploy the contract.
 This account is also used by the server to create signatures.
 Therefore, it needs to be unlocked.
 In `utils/start_rpc.sh` predefined `0xdbde11e51b9fcc9c455de9af89729cf37d835156` is used.
-You can use another unlocked account, however you'd need to change `signer` property in `web-dapp/server-config.js` to your account's address.
+You can use another unlocked account, however you'd need to change `signer` property in `web-dapp/server-config.js` to your account's address and `sender` property in `utils/utils-config.js`.

 * main methods are
 ```